 Is there any evidence that challenge leads to better learning in science?
 Well, I suppose it depends on what we mean by challenge.
 Challenge does not simply mean difficult.
 Challenge refers to a moderate level of difficulty that allows students to experience a sense of mastery and competence when they succeed.

 Challenging students motivates them.
 It makes assessment of learning visible, allowing rapid feedback and responsive teaching.
 And, if used effectively, it can help students reorganise their thinking.
+Below I have considered some of the key people of who have influence my thinking around challenge.

 Jean Piaget proposed that intellectual growth was the result of cognitive conflict, a specific form of challenge.
 When a learner meets new information or a new experience that does not align with their current way of thinking, they must form new mental structures that allow this new information to be accommodated.
 In this way, challenge can bring about cognitive change, involving the reorganisation of children’s ideas.